Contra (series): Alternate continuities

 Contra Force is a standalone entry that, due to it being originally intended to be separate game altogether, is considered to be non-canon from the rest of the franchise.

 Contra ReBirth begins in 2633, but the game's plot primarily takes place in 1973 and incorporates elements of time travel.
 It has since been considered non-canon, instead taking place in an alternate timeline during a period dubbed "the KONTRA era".

+Contra: Operation Galuga is a reimagining of the original game and a reboot of the series set in 26XX as opposed to the original taking place in 2633.
+Bill Rizer and Lance Bean also once again return as the main protagonists.

 Probotector

-When Konami released the NES version of the original Contra in the PAL region (Europe and Australia) they modified the game by replacing the original main characters and most of the human enemies with robotic counterparts, retitling the game Probotector (a portmanteau of "Robot" and "Protector"), the latter move done probably to avoid any association with the Iran–Contra affair (the reason for which Super Contras American title was shortened to Super C).
+When Konami released the NES version of the original Contra in the PAL region (Europe and Australia) they modified the game by replacing the original main characters and most of the human enemies with robotic counterparts, retitling the game Probotector (a portmanteau of "Robot" and "Protector").
 The title referred to the two robotic soldiers, RD-008 and RC-011, who replaced Bill and Lance in this version.
 This was presumably done due to the German Federal Agency BPjM, which prohibited the sale and advertisement of media deemed too violent to children, including "content which glorifies war".

 While the original arcade games, as well as a few computer conversions under the Gryzor title, were released unchanged in Europe, subsequent console installments of the Contra series were released under the Probotector title in Europe.
-The original Probotector was followed by Probotector II: Return of the Evil Forces for the NES (originally Super C) and Super Probotector: Alien Rebels for the SNES (Contra III: The Alien Wars).
+The original Probotector was followed by Probotector II: Return of the Evil Forces for the NES (originally Super Contra or Super C) and Super Probotector: Alien Rebels for the SNES (Contra III: The Alien Wars).
 The Contra games for the Game Boy (Operation C and the Game Boy version of Alien Wars) and Mega Drive (Contra: Hard Corps) were also released as Probotector titles in Europe.
 The series would revert to the Contra title in Europe beginning with Contra: Legacy of War for the PlayStation, retaining the human characters.
 However, Probotector II and Super Probotector were still released for the Wii Virtual Console in Europe and Australia like their original releases, with no "uncensored" versions available.
 Although Contra 4 was not released in Europe, the "Probotector" character appears in the game as a hidden character.